 - Institute of Post Graduate Medical Education & Research, Kolkata

-Studying MBBS in India has a lot of perks for the students.
+Studying MBBS in India has a lot of perks for the students just like MBBS in USA, MBBS in Georgia or MBBS in abroad.
 There are a lot of advantages of studying MBBS in India, some of which are given below:

 - The fees structure offered by the public medical colleges of India is very affordable and economical.